-- 112 In this section of these Rules - (a) "remotely" means by teleconference or videoconference - 113 (1) The Speaker may direct that all or part of a session or sitting occur remotely, when: - (a) a state of emergency for the entire territory has been issued the Emergency Management Act; - (b) a public health emergency has been declared under the Public Health Act; or - (c) the Speaker is satisfied, after consultation with the Executive Council and Members of the Legislative Assembly, that the health, safety or wellbeing of Members would be at risk by meeting in person. - (2) The Speaker may, upon the request of a Member, allow that Member to participate in all or part of a session or sitting remotely, where: - (a) a state of emergency has been declared where the Member is located, that would prevent them from travelling to participate in all or part of a session; - (b) an Order of the Chief Public Health Officer would prohibit the Member's travel to participate in all or part of a session; or - (c) any other time where the Speaker is satisfied that the Member's safety or health, or the safety and health of their spouse, dependent or other Members, would be at risk if they were required to travel to participate in all or part of a session or sitting.
+- 10.1 (1) The Speaker may direct that all or part of a Session or Sitting occur remotely when: - (a) a state of emergency for the entire Territory has been issued under the Emergency Management Act; - (b) a public health emergency has been declared under the Public Health Act; or - (c) the Speaker is satisfied, after consultation with the Executive Council and Members of the Legislative Assembly, that the health, safety or wellbeing of Members would be at risk by meeting in person.

+Speaker may allow a Member to participate remotely

+- (2) The Speaker may, upon the request of a Member, allow that Member to participate in all or part of a Session or Sitting remotely, where: - (a) a state of emergency has been declared where the Member is located, that would prevent them from travelling to participate in all or part of a Session; - (b) an Order of the Chief Public Health Officer would prohibit the Member's travel to participate in all or part of a Session; or - (c) any other time where the Speaker is satisfied that the Member's safety, or health, or the safety and health of their spouse, dependent or other Members would be at risk if they were required to travel to participate in all or part of a Session or Sitting.